Crisis Continuity Coalition Quarterly Meeting- Wed 7 Aug May 2019, 1000-1130 (Location TBD)

 Cyber Virtual Tabletop Exercise (VTTX)- Wed 12 June 2019

 Emergency Managers, COOP coordinators, Incident Management Team leaders & participants, and anyone with an interest in crisis continuity and emergency management for the Federal, State, & Local communities in Portland & SW Washington was invited to join the Oregon Federal Executive Board (OFEB)-hosted Cyber Virtual Tabletop Exercise on 12 June from 0830-1300, hosted in the US District Court Conference Room, 1000 SW 3rd Ave #740, Portland, OR 97204

-We will be participating as a local team in the FEMA Emergency Management Institute (EMI)-led virtual program, with 10-15 additional sites around the country.
-SA Gundersen, FBI, will serve as our facilitator for the event
+We participated as a local team in the FEMA Emergency Management Institute (EMI)-led virtual program, with 10-15 additional sites around the country.
+SA Gundersen, FBI, served as our facilitator for the event